SIGSEGV111/stdin2sql/README.md

 * If the SQL returns rows, stdout receives one compact JSON **array per row**, one row per line.
 * If the SQL returns no rows, nothing is printed.
 * Values come from libpq’s text format. `stdin2sql.php` does not perform type decoding, so **all columns are emitted as JSON strings** regardless of their PostgreSQL types.
+* all other text (errors, diagnostics) is written to stderr

 ## CONNECTION